 The Los Angeles Rams officially unveiled their new logo and color scheme on March 23, 2020, during a live broadcast on their website and social networks.

-In 2020, the designers moved away from the classic sign again and created a logo with the “LA.”
-Despite the literal content, it is closely associated with the most popular symbol of the Los Angeles Rams, as the top “A” clearly imitates a swirling ram’s horn.
+In 2020, the designers once again moved away from the classic sign, creating a logo featuring “LA.”
+Despite its literal content, it is closely associated with the Los Angeles Rams’ most popular symbol, as the top “A” clearly imitates a swirling ram’s horn.
 This is achieved through the recognizable shape and color transitions from blue to yellow and yellow to orange.

-The letters “LA” in the new logo are blue when used on a white background, but the letter “A” noticeably shifts from blue to various yellow shades since it imitates the curvature of a real ram’s horns.
-It’s worth noting that the transition is much more natural when the font is white and used on a blue background.
+The letters “LA” in the new logo are blue on a white background, but the letter “A” noticeably shifts from blue to various shades of yellow because it mimics the curvature of a real ram’s horns.
+It’s worth noting that the transition is much more natural when the font is white against a blue background.

 The new emblem focused on the horn, which seemed to intertwine with “LA.”
-This refers to the fact that the Rams will forever be connected with the city of Los Angeles.
+This refers to the Rams’ forever connection to the city of Los Angeles.
 The horn was the main element of the club’s logos for many years.
 Therefore, as the club said, the gradient color transition is made specifically “to respect the evolution of the horns’ color that historically adorned the rams’ helmets.”
-The horned symbol on the Ram’s new logo gives a sense of movement, team, and club progress.
+The horned symbol in the Rams’ new logo conveys movement, team spirit, and club progress.

 Font and Colors

-For many years, the team’s main symbol was the head of a ram with large curved horns.
-However, it receded into the background occasionally: for example, from 1983 to 1994, a version with a football helmet was used, and from 1994 to 1999, an original inscription was used.
+For many years, the team’s main symbol was a ram’s head with large curved horns.
+However, it occasionally receded into the background: for example, from 1983 to 1994, a version with a football helmet was used, and from 1994 to 1999, the original inscription was used.

 In 2020, designers moved away from the classic sign and created a logo with “LA.”
-Despite the literal content, it is closely related to the team’s most popular symbol, the Los Angeles Rams, as the upper letter “A” clearly imitates a twisted ram’s horn.
+Despite the literal content, it is closely related to the team’s most popular symbol, the Los Angeles Rams, as the upper-case “A” clearly mimics a twisted ram’s horn.
 This is achieved not only by the recognizable shape but also thanks to the color transitions from blue to yellow and from yellow to orange.

 The letters “LA” are slightly tilted to the right and written in a custom sans-serif font.
-Both are blue, but from the top of the letter “A” comes a yellow-orange curved shape with a pointed end.
-According to the designers, the Hora ram’s horn gradient was used specifically to convey the evolution of the horns’ color on the team’s previous logos.
-Thus, the palette of the new logo is a tribute to the entire history of the “Los Angeles Rams.”
-It symbolizes progress and creates a sense of dynamics.
+Both are blue, but above the letter “A” is a yellow-orange curved shape with a pointed end.
+According to the designers, the Hora ram’s horn gradient was used specifically to convey the evolution of the horns’ color in the team’s previous logos.
+Thus, the new logo’s palette is a tribute to the entire history of the “Los Angeles Rams.”
+It symbolizes progress and creates a sense of dynamism.